abdlhchrf/CH2/README.md

 CH2 is an implementation of the Hypertext Transfer Protocol version 2 in C.

 * this is http2 only server, no backward compatibility.
-* the server is multi threaded.
+* the server is multi threaded, thread pool

 ## Requirements

 * c99
-* linux 6.15
+* linux
-* openssl OpenSSL 3.6.0
+* openssl 3.6.0

 ## Example